BryanJacobs/FIDO2Applet/docs/fido_certification.md

 The authenticator returns CTAP_OK in response to delete operations containing invalid or previously deleted credentials.

-In the case of discoverable credentials, this is largely irrelevant for privacy, as deleting a credential requires PIN verification, and possessing the user's PIN allows the use of the CTAP Credential Managmeent APIs that disclose the stored credentials.
+In the case of discoverable credentials, this is largely irrelevant for privacy, as deleting a credential requires PIN verification, and possessing the user's PIN allows the use of the CTAP Credential Management APIs that disclose the stored credentials.
 But it prevents the disclosure of the validity of a non-discoverable credential.

 4.5
 ---
-The authenticator has three methods that reveal whether a Credential ID is registered.
-The first is the CTAP GetAssertion operation, the second is the CTAP Credential Management operations, and the third is the U2F Authenticate operation.
+The authenticator has four methods that reveal whether a Credential ID is registered.
+The first is the CTAP GetAssertion operation, the second is the CTAP Credential Management operations, the third is the U2F Authenticate operation, and the fourth is the excludeList parameter of the CTAP MakeCredential operation.

 The GetAssertion operation requires user verification - via a client PIN - to permit an empty AllowList.
 If the AllowList is NOT empty, stored credentials are NOT used.
 This means that GetAssertion requires either a Credential ID